Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 11. Kick Back at the Coastal Empire Beer Co.

-When they say award-winning, they prove it not only with taste but with over 12 medals in USA competitions and international ones.
+The best way to beat the winter chill is to taste beer from the award-winning Coastal Empire Beer Co. brewery.
+When they say award-winning, they prove it not only with taste but with over 12 medals in US competitions and international ones.

 Of course, you are not visiting the brewery to admire its awards but to taste craft beers and live by their motto: “Live.
 Relax.
 Savor.”